-Renewable energy shares per country 🐼 Norway and Iceland have the highest shares of renewable power in their power systems.
+Renewable energy shares per country (3)

+Norway and Iceland have the highest shares of renewable in their power systems.
 In some years, renewable energy generation has even exceeded demand in Norway, with subsequent exports resulting in RE shares above 100%.

-Denmark displays the highest share of variable renewable electricity (VRE) within power consumption, but in terms of installed GW wind and solar capacity, Sweden has overtaken Denmark.
+Denmark displays the highest share of variable renewable electricity (VRE) within power consumption, but in terms of total installed GW wind and solar capacity, Sweden has overtaken Denmark.

+Onshore wind capacity 83% of VRE

+The Nordic countries have seen a massive expansion of VRE generation capacity over the last ten years. : is has nearly quadrupled from 4.8 GW in 2008 to 18.8 GW in 2018.
+In comparison, the CNS foresees a total need for approximately 30 GW wind and 1 GW solar power generation in the Nordic countries in 2030.

+Solar PV is a recent arrival that now accounts for 7.5% of total installed variable renewable electricity capacity.

+Iceland has very limited capacity of wind power (2 MW), whereas the country's installed hydropower capacity is close to 2000 MW and geothermal power more than 700 MW.

+Fig 3.5: Development in variable renewable energy capacity (GW) 20 18 16 12 >ტ 10 8 6 4 2 2008 2018 2008 2018 2008 2018 2008 2018 2008 2018 Denmark Finland Sweden Nordic Norway ■ Onshore ■ Offshore ■ Solar PV

+Fig 3.6: Nordic renewable electricity generation (GWh)

+■ Geothermal Solar Wind

 Variable RE increasing

-Deployment of wind and solar power has nearly tripled since 2010.
-Wind power generation has been significantly increasing since the mid-90s, bringing total Nordic wind power generation to 33 TWh in 2016 - almost half-way to the CNS target for 2030 of 75 TWh.
-Solar power has seen a rapid expansion since 2010.
-The power generated from solar energy is already nearing the CNS 2030 target of 1 TWh.
-Electricity generation from geothermal energy has stabilised at just above 5 TWh, very close to the CNS 2050 target of 6 TWh.
+Wind power generation has been significantly increasing since the mid-90s, bringing total Nordic wind power generation to 40 TWh in 2018 - over half of the CNS target for 2030 of 75 TWh.

+Solar power has also seen a rapid expansion.
+The power generated from solar has already surpassed the CNS 2030 target of 1 TWh.
+Electricity generation from geothermal energy has stabilised at just above 6 TWh, topping the CNS requirement for 2050.

 The use of hydropower for electricity generation (not shown in the figure) fluctuates from one year to the next depending on precipitation levels.
-On average, generation has been stable over the years with a slight increase in 2016 (235 TWh).
+On average, generation has been stable over the years with a slight decrease in 2018 (229 TWh).

 / BOOSTING BIOENERGY

-KEY MESSAGE: Intelligent use of bioenergy is a must Bioenergy production is increasing and is expected to be the single largest energy carrier in 2050.
+KEY MESSAGE: Intelligent use of bioenergy is a must

+Bioenergy production is increasing and is expected to be the single largest energy carrier in 2050.
 The Nordics are experienced users of traditional bioenergy for energy production, but innovation within policy and technology will be required to satisfy demand - in particular, within the transport and industrial sectors.
-Nevertheless, RD&D must find new solutions and help avoid import dependency and price vulnerability.
-Clear long-term political ambitions and guidelines that establish the framework for the required developments will play a vital role in creating the environment needed for significant technological and market development.
-Robustness through diversity of suppliers and technologies will be pivotal to limiting potential negative impacts of bioenergy imports.